tamtran4869/E-commerce-analysis/Product_analysis.md

 #### Comments

-There was not much difference between products.
-Only one significant differences was in the step from view product to add cart.
-The new product gaves higher CTR in this step.
+There was not much difference between the products.
+Only one significant difference was in the step from view product to add cart.
+The new product gives a higher CTR in this step.

-Assuming website be optimised, it showed that the new product was more sastified the demand of users than the Mr Fuzzy and it could be explained by the specification of the Love Bear focusing on couples in comparison to the general audiences of Mr Fuzzy.
+Assuming the website designs were the same, it showed that the new product more satisfied the demand of users than Mr Fuzzy, and it could be explained by the specification of the Love Bear focusing on couples compared to the general audiences of Mr Fuzzy.

 ## Question 16